 How does Red Light Therapy work?

-Red light therapy delivers full-body benefits by using medical-grade 5w LEDs to project clinically proven red and near-infrared wavelengths onto your body.
-These lights will fall under a wavelength spectrum of the sun and lie between 620 nanometers (nm) to 1200 nm.
-The difference in nanometers is its ability to penetrate through the skin.
+Red light therapy delivers full-body benefits by using medical-grade 5w LEDs to project clinically proven red and near-infrared wavelengths to your body.
+These lights will fall under a wavelength spectrum of the sun, which travels between 620 nanometers (nm) to 1200 nm.
+The difference in nanometers dictate its travel distance beyond the skin.

 Oxidative stress is an imbalance between free radicals and antioxidants in our body.
-Free radicals are harmful molecules, which are naturally produced through metabolic activities, such as digestion and exercising.
+Free radicals are harmful molecules, which are naturally produced through metabolic activities (like digestion and exercising).
 Antioxidants play a central role in offsetting free radicals and reducing oxidative stress.
-Uncontrolled levels of oxidative stress can lead to cell injury and accelerate the aging process of the body.
+Uncontrolled levels of oxidative stress can accelerate aging and lead to cell injury.
 Red light therapy upregulates the production of antioxidant enzymes [5,6,7] - reducing oxidative stress and preventing further damage to cells.

 The difference between Red and Near-Infrared light

-The difference between red and near-infrared light is the ability to penetrate through the skin.
+The difference between red and near-infrared light is in its ability to penetrate through the skin (dermis and epidermis).

-Red light uses a shorter wavelength that ranges from 620-750 nanometers (nm) and is readily absorbed by the surface layer of the skin.
-Red light is known to increase collagen, energy production, and improving sleep, among many other health benefits.
+Red light uses a shorter wavelength that range from 620-750 nanometers (nm) and is readily absorbed by the surface layer of the skin.
+Red light is known to increase collagen, energy production, and improve sleep, among many other health benefits.

-Near-infrared light uses a longer wavelength that ranges from 750-1200 nm and has the ability to reach into deeper tissues of the body for other health benefits.
-To name a few, near-infrared light is responsible for benefits such as improving muscle recovery, joint pain, inflammation, mental acuity, and thyroid function.
+Near-infrared light uses a longer wavelength that ranges from 750-1200 nm and can reach into deeper tissues of the body for other health benefits, such as improving muscle recovery, joint pain, inflammation, mental acuity, and thyroid function.